-Figure 17.
+Figure 6.
 Status Area of the Test Set Display

-Background <operating modes="" status:<="" th=""></operating> Shift Ext Ref Offset RLTS
+Background <operating mode=""> Status:</operating> Shift Ext Ref Offset RLTS

 Background

 Users are able to initiate more than one measurement at a time with the test set.
 The test set's display will show a maximum of 2 measurements.
 When 3 or more measurements are initiated, or the MEASUREMENT screen is not displayed, the Background annunciator reminds you that measurements are active but not displayed.